crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/getting_started/next_steps.md

 ---
 id: next_steps
-title: Post Installation Steps
+title: 9
 ---

-Now that you have installed CrowdSec, we have a post installation checklist to help continue your journey.
+Now that you have installed CrowdSec, we have a post installation steps to help continue your journey.

 ### 1. CrowdSec Console